The AncestryDNA Kit is on sale at its lowest price of the year

 We recently tested the service and were impressed with the overall results and how interesting the process was.
 It makes for a stellar gift for yourself or a loved one.
 And after learning your results, we're willing to bet you'll have a slew of new travel destinations to add to your bucket list.

 But the best part about the AncestryDNA Kit is that it's on sale for $59, its lowest price all year.
-That's 40 bucks off its original price and makes it one of the most affordable at-home testing kits you can purchase right now.
+The markdown makes AncestryDNA one of the most affordable at-home testing kits you can purchase right now.
 This deal lasts until 9 p.m.
 PDT April 29.

 With Mother's Day right around the corner, the timing has never been better.